etomzak/projectile/README.md

 Getting killed by baddies makes you lose the game.
 My current personal best for the default, unmodified game is 3945 points.

-The game has been designed to make it easy to add new players, baddies, and projectiles.
+The game has been designed to make it easy to add new players, baddies, projectiles, and levels.
-Support for adding new levels is coming.
-Currently there is one level and two each of players, baddies, and projectiles.
+Currently there are two each of players, baddies, projectiles, and levels.

 ### Controls